RoyalIcing/flambeau/docs/reducers.md

 ## Introspection

-An application will often need different actions to be taken depending on the store’s state.
-Differing from the normal method of directly checking the store (`getState()` in Redux), Flambeau introduces *introspection* methods, which allow reducers to completely encapsulate the specifics of its state’s structure.
+An application will often need different actions to be dispatched depending on the store’s state.
+Differing from the normal method of directly checking the store (`getState()` in Redux), Flambeau introduces *introspection* methods, which allow reducers to completely encapsulate its state from the outside world.

 Say a todo list allows importing items from a URL online.
 The import action creator may want to only load data if it hasn’t been done already.
 Because